StuffyMonkey/HackingScripts/README.md

   ```
   ./attack_hotspot.sh
   ```
   NOTE: You have to have /usr/share/wordlists/rockyou.txt file .
-Or you may change dictionary for cracking in the second scipt.s
+Or you may change dictionary for cracking in the second scipt